prraoo/ws19/DIC/Ex05/README.txt

 |50	|0.046	|66	|
 |150|0.046	|65	|

 The table above summarises the changes in image quality and diffusion time.

 For very low lambda, say 0.1, the noise and image features are enhanced together hence a correlation between noise and image is high.
+Since the noise and image are correlated the stopping time at which modulus of correlation min is lower.
+Hence the diffusion ends faster and the image is grainy with a lot of salt and pepper noise.

 On the other side, if the lambda is very high, for instance 150, both noise and image are smoothened hence edges are lost as well.
+Since all the objects (noise+image) are lost, the resulting image has low moduls of correlation.
+Hence the diffusion time is realtively fast but the difussed image is image blurry.

-Only when the lambda is 1 or 2 the noise filtered while preserving the edges of the image.
+Only when the lambda is 1 or 2 the noise filtered while preserving the sharp edges of the image.
+This results in very low modulus of correlation and a larger diffusion time.
+The resulting image is has sharp edges and very less noise compared the original noisy image.